Code-Institute-Submissions/py/docs/user-centric/surface/surface.md

 - Accessibility
 - Interaction
 - Visual Engagement
-- User-Friendly Experience
+- User-Centric Experience
+- Feedback

-Our goal was straightforwardness.
-We aimed to present users with fewer, more impactful choices, accentuating specific features and content.
-This design philosophy facilitated a smoother transition from design to code.
-The development process was not only streamlined but also more engaging.
-This efficient approach conserved time, effort, and resources.
-It minimized human intervention and errors, leading to a refined end product.
+Our ambition was to be direct, presenting users with essential, impactful options while highlighting core features.
+This design ethos smoothed the transition to coding.
+The coding phase was not just streamlined but also immersive.
+This efficient strategy saved time, minimized errors, and culminated in a superior end product.